SpaceTeam/rodos/README-cmake.md

 =============================

-CMake is a meta build-system suitable for large projects where build steps are configured declaratevly in CMakeLists.txt.
+CMake is a meta build-system suitable for large projects where build steps are configured declaratively in CMakeLists.txt.
 CMake can automatically generate a Makefile from this build configuration.
 Afterwards, make is used to compile the project.
-The following text explains the required steps to build rodos projects with CMake.
+The following text explains the required steps to build RODOS projects with CMake.

 RODOS supports different target platforms, which require different compilation configuration.